Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Photo credit: © iStock/samxmeg

-Whether you're considering getting started with investing or you're already a seasoned investor, an investment calculator can help you figure out how to meet your goals.
+Whether you're just starting to invest or you’re a seasoned investor, an investment calculator can help you figure out how to meet your goals.
 It can show you how your initial investment, frequency of contributions and risk tolerance can all affect the way your money grows.

 Here’s a breakdown of the basics of investing, different risks to look out for and other factors to consider before putting your money to work.